-Every year, artists from around the world converge on Berlin for the Pictoplasma Festival: three days of exhibitions, animation screenings, workshops and lectures that celebrate character design.
-I talked with nine of the participating artists to get their thoughts on art’s role as a mode of communication.
+Every year, artists from around the world converge on Berlin for the Pictoplasma Festival: three days of exhibitions, animation screenings, workshops and lectures that celebrate the art of character design.
+The conference/festival started taking place in 2004 and is the hard work of founders, Peter Thaler and Lars Denicke.
+This year I had a chance to talk with nine of the participating artists to get their thoughts on art’s role as a mode of communication and how they felt about art as a language.
 Fittingly, they didn’t just answer with words, but with images as well.

 I want to communicate the feelings I get when I model with clay: joy and happiness.
-When you play with plasticine, it reconnects you to childhood.
+When you play with plasticine, (a brand of modeling clay), it reconnects you to childhood.
 It’s a moment of joy.
 I put a smiling face on everything because that represents me when I’m creating.

 Since I communicate with images instead of words, I can reach a much wider audience than if I was writing in Italian.
-I love Behance because you can get so much feedback.
+I love sharing my work on Behance because you can get so much feedback.
 It’s not always positive feedback, but by sharing images we have a bond.

 Luciana: The most important thing is empathy, the fact that you can connect to the character and at the very least have a sense of where he’s looking or what he’s looking for.
 In the case of educational videos, using characters gives us visual metaphors for very abstract concepts.
 When you add a character and animate them you can connect to that concept and relate to it in a more palatable way.
 It makes all the difference.